-The man then tried to climb into the front seat before eventually exiting the vehicle, but he got one last shot in through the window.
+The man then tried to climb into the front seat before eventually exiting the vehicle.

 Madiedo was not seriously hurt, but the incident left him bruised and angry.
 Now, he's hoping the arrest means he can begin to move forward.

 "It truly means so much to me," he said.
 "Maybe I can start getting closure now."

 He is relieved his alleged assailant is finally in custody as he continues to recover from the incident.

 "Physically I still have pain on the right side of my head," said Madiedo.
 "When I sleep or when I kinda turn that way I can feel it.
 Emotionally, a lot of anxiety."